Mike-on-Tour/userreminder/README.md

 -	In ver 1.4.0 three ACP tabs have been added to the `Quick access` menu to enable admins to use the `Remind users`, `Sleepers` and `Zeroposters` tabs without going to the extensions tab first.
 	Please note that these tabs are inactive and have to be activated through the `System` tab prior to their usage.

+## Installation / Activation
+To install Userreminder on your board copy the unzipped files into the `/ext` folder on your server using a FTP software which supports the binary transfer mode and strictly use this mode!
+After finishing the file transfer you should find a directory structure like `/ext/mot/userreminder` on your server with the `composer.json` file in the latter folder.
+Then go to your board's ACP and select the `Customise` tab and there the `Manage extensions` link.
+In the now opening window you will find Userreminder in the
+`Not installed extensions:` section.
+Please click on the `Enable` link in the line containing Userreminder and follow the instructions.
+After successfully enabling Userreminder you will find its pages on the `Extensions` tab.